Why Train Employees for Reputation Management

 Data Security Risks

-Untrained staff can inadvertently compromise sensitive information by:
+Untrained employees can expose sensitive information by:

-• Using weak or easily guessed passwords
+• Using weak, easily guessable passwords for company accounts.

-• Mismanaging access to customer data
+• Mishandling access to private customer data.

 Why Train Staff in Reputation Management